thealteria/GabbyChat/README.md

 # GabbyChat

-GabbyChat is a open-source Android chatting App which uses [Firebase's](https://firebase.google.com) libraries for it's implementation and several other libraries that they are listed on [Third Party Notices](THIRD_PARTY_NOTICES.md).
+GabbyChat is a open-source Android chatting App which uses [Firebase's](https://firebase.google.com) libraries for it's implementation and several other libraries, listed on [Third Party Notices](THIRD_PARTY_NOTICES.md).

 It is based on the [Youtube Series](https://www.youtube.com/playlist?list=PLGCjwl1RrtcQ3o2jmZtwu2wXEA4OIIq53) [Lapit Chat](https://github.com/akshayejh/Lapit---Android-Firebase-Chat-App) by Akshayejh.